-With these strengths and limitations in mind, we have compiled a list of “pros” and “cons” specific to using and interpreting results from the SUS.
-Some strengths carry more weight than others — and, the same can be said for the weaknesses too.
-One thing to keep in mind when you read through this list is that context matters, and ultimately, affects how impactful each “pro” and “con” can be.
+With these strengths and limitations in mind, we have compiled a list of “pros” and “cons”.
+Some strengths carry more weight than others – and, the same can be said for the weaknesses.
+One thing to keep in mind when you read through this list is that context matters, and ultimately, how impactful each “pro” and “con” can be.

 The SUS has a high Cronbach’s Alpha

-The SUS’s validity has been tested time and time again, yet it often comes into question in informal dialogue.
-In reality, however, not only can it help you distinguish between usable and unusable systems, it is also consistent with other usability measures (Sauro, 2011).
-In a meta-analysis looking at a decade’s worth of SUS findings, Bangor, Kortum, and Miller (2008, 2009) reviewed over 3,500 SUS results and found a close correlation between other subjective ratings of usability and the SUS itself.
+The validity has been tested time and again for the SUS.
+It can help you distinguish between usable and unusable systems, and it is also consistent with other usability measures (Sauro, 2011).
+In a meta-analysis looking at a decade’s worth of SUS findings, Bangor, Kortum, and Miller (2008, 2009) reviewed over 3,500 SUS results and found a close correlation between other subjective ratings of usability and the SUS.

 Similarly, in a 2011 article for UXPAMagazine.com discussing his 2009 study, Jeff Sauro briefly outlines the SUS’ Cronbach’s Alpha.
-For those that aren’t familiar with it, Cronbach’s Alpha is a coefficient of statistical reliability/consistency, ranging from “0” to “1”.
+If you aren’t familiar with it, Cronbach’s Alpha is a coefficient of statistical reliability/consistency, ranging from “0” to “1”.
 The closer the coefficient is to “1” the more reliable and consistent your items are at retesting the same metric(s).
-According to Sauro, in the “most comprehensive examination” thus far, the Cronbach’s Alpha was reported to be .92 (Sauro, 2011; Lewis & Sauro, 2009).
+According to Sauro, in the “most comprehensive examination” thus far, the Cronbach’s Alpha was .92 (Sauro, 2011; Lewis & Sauro, 2009).

 Additionally, these strong internal consistency numbers seem to hold true even for small sample sizes (Tullis & Stetson, 2004).
-For instance, Tullis & Stetson (2004) determined that even with only twelve participants, the SUS reached the same results as a larger sample size in at least 90% of cases examined.
-So, it seems that although the SUS was only meant to be a “quick and dirty” measure of perceived usability, its high degree of consistency from one usage to the next makes it quite valuable.
+For instance, Tullis & Stetson (2004) determined that even with twelve participants, the SUS reached the same results as a larger sample size in at least 90% of cases examined.
+Although the SUS was meant to be a “quick and dirty” measure of perceived usability, its high degree of consistency makes it quite valuable.

-The SUS is flexible in terms of what products and systems it can be used to help gauge user impressions.
-Indeed, in a recent article for Measuring U, Jeff Sauro says he has seen “SUS data for desktop applications, printers, cell-phones, Interactive-Voice Response systems and more recently on websites and web applications” (Sauro, 2010).
+The SUS is also flexible.
+In a recent article for Measuring U, Jeff Sauro says he has seen “SUS data for desktop applications, printers, cell-phones, Interactive-Voice Response systems and more recently on websites and web applications” (Sauro, 2010).

 The fact that the SUS is so versatile is actually a pretty big deal.
-Together with its wide applicability, the quickness and ease associated with the SUS makes in an exceptionally popular tool.
-And its high usage further boosts the scale’s value.
+Together with its wide applicability, the quickness and ease associated with the SUS make it an exceptionally popular tool, and its high usage further boosts the scale’s value.
 Because so many people know about it, the SUS is not only familiar, it also means that the scores can be compared with one another, even if the tested products are completely unrelated.
-For example, you could evaluate a car infotainment system and compare its SUS score to an online TV streaming service — (though I’m not sure why you’d want to).
+For example, you could evaluate a car infotainment system and compare its SUS score to an online TV streaming service – (though I’m not sure why you’d want to).